Doctoral Internship In Psychology

-The mission of The Emily Program is to provide exceptional, individualized care leading to recovery from eating disorders.
-The Emily Program was founded in 1993, by psychologist Dirk Miller, to offer personalized care for all individuals struggling with eating disorders.
-Over the last twenty years, The Emily Program has expanded into four states, providing a continuum of care from residential treatment to outpatient care for adults and adolescents and their families.
+The mission of The Emily Program is to provide exceptional care leading to recovery from eating disorders.
+Since psychologist Dirk Miller founded the Emily Program in 1993 in Minnesota, The Emily Program has become a national organization, providing a continuum of care from residential treatment to outpatient care for adults and adolescents and their families in four states.
 As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up to date and effective treatment in eating disorders through multiple research projects with the University of Minnesota.
 Further, The Emily Program faculty maintains expertise in the field of eating disorders by participating with the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the Residential Eating Disorder Consortium to provide the most effective and comprehensive treatment, care, and training.

-The doctoral internship emphasizes evidence-based practice within a multidisciplinary team in the treatment of adolescents and adults with Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder (BED), and other eating disorders.
+The doctoral internship emphasizes empirically-based practice within a multidisciplinary team in the treatment of adults with Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder (BED), and other eating disorders.
 The multidisciplinary team includes psychologists, psychiatrists, primary care physicians, dietitians, nurses, social workers, and family therapists.
 We aim to train interns to be well-rounded generalists in psychology while also attaining a specialization in eating disorders.

 Training philosophy and model